 In this step you’ll determine how to move those plans forward.
 Implementation means taking action within each department of your business and in each area of your life, and monitoring progress as you go.

-Make time to check in on each and every team and coordinating task to ensure that your plans are moving forward.
+Make time to check in on each and every team and coordinate tasks to ensure that your plans are moving forward.
 Schedule regular management meetings to get updates on the progress being made toward measurable goals.

 Take the time to review and determine whether the plan is working and the goals are still suitable.
 If they aren’t, you’ll know to revise plans and make adjustments before you get too far off course.
 Scheduling this time to evaluate progress and make course changes when needed will keep you on track overall.